Amitk3293/WorldOfGames-Python-Project/README.md

 # Stack

-1.Self written game and Flask web server in Python
+3.This Github repository

-2.Functional tests using Selenium to the python application
+2.A Python-based game with a Flask web server

-3.Github repository
+3.A Python-based functional web tests using Selenium to the python application

 4.Jenkins

-3.Docker image built using Dockerfile
+5.Docker image built using Dockerfile

-4.Running Containers using docker-compose
+6.Running Containers using docker-compose

 # CI/CD Flow